 The most common mitral valve pathology was rheumatic or calcific mitral stenosis (MS), accounting for 53.3% of cases, followed by rheumatic mitral regurgitation (MR) in 38.3%.
 There was no significant difference between the groups regarding the type of mitral valve pathology, suggesting that the type of mitral valve disease did not influence the decision to perform LAA closure.

-In a previous study Abrich et al., 2018, Myxomatous mitral valve degeneration was the predominant pathology among studied patients in both groups, while rheumatic valve pathology represented the minority among total participants (Rheumatic MR was 3.2%, and 2.7% in non-exclusion and exclusion LAA respectively, while Rheumatic MS was 6.2% and 13.8% in non-exclusion and exclusion LAA respectively) (15).
+In a previous study, Abrich et al., (15), reported that Myxomatous mitral valve degeneration was the predominant pathology among studied patients in both groups, while rheumatic valve pathology represented the minority among total participants (Rheumatic MR was 3.2%, and 2.7% in non-exclusion and exclusion LAA respectively, while Rheumatic MS was 6.2% and 13.8% in non-exclusion and exclusion LAA respectively).

-Cross-clamp time was significantly higher among Group B (p=0.034), which suggests that LAA closure may reduce cross-clamp time, possibly due to the straightforward surgical technique involved.
-Bypass time, however, did not differ significantly between the two groups.
-This aligns with previous study (Whitlock, et al.,2021) indicating that LAA closure does not significantly extend operative time during MVR (19).
-The reduced cross-clamp time in Group A could be attributed to the streamlined nature of the LAA closure technique, which may limit complications related to prolonged ischemic time.
+Cross-clamp time was significantly higher among Group B. Bypass time, however, did not differ significantly between the two groups.
+This aligns with a previous study indicating that LAA closure does not significantly extend operative time during MVR (19).

-On contrary, Jiang et al., 2020 (16) found that Aortic occlusion time was significantly higher among non-exclusion group, than exclusion group.

-The median length of post-operative stay was similar between the groups, indicating that LAA closure did not result in a prolonged hospital stay.
-This finding is consistent with studies by Juo et al. (20), which demonstrated that LAA closure does not significantly impact recovery time in cardiac surgery patients, however, Elbadawi et al. (2017) (21) claimed that LAA closure in AF patient was associated with reduction in length of hospital stay which contradict our study findings.
+The median length of post-operative stay was similar between the studied groups, indicating that LAA closure did not result in a prolonged hospital stay.
+This finding is consistent with Juo et al. (20), which demonstrated that LAA closure does not significantly impact recovery time in cardiac surgery patients.
+However, Elbadawi et al., (21) claimed that LAA closure in AF patient was associated with reduction in length of hospital stay which contradict our study findings.

 There was no significant difference between the groups regarding the need for surgical re-exploration or the incidence of cerebrovascular accidents.
 However, stroke incidence was higher in Group A, though this difference did not reach statistical significance.
 Studies have demonstrated varying effects of LAA closure on stroke incidence, with some indicating a reduced risk of stroke (8), while others report no significant benefit, which may be attributed to variations in patient selection and surgical methods (9).

-Interestingly, there was a statistically significant difference in the occurrence of TIA, with Group A (non-exclusion) experiencing a higher rate (26.7% vs. 6.7%, p=0.038).
+Interestingly, there was a statistically significant difference in the occurrence of TIA, with Group A (non-exclusion) experiencing a higher rate (26.7% vs. 6.7%,).
 As expected, LAA closure is typically performed to reduce the risk of thromboembolic events such as TIA.

-In the same line of the study, Jiang et al., 2020 (16) claimed that LAA exclusion was associated with reduction in ocuurance of postoperative ischemic stroke in MVR patients with AF (OR=0.07, 95%CI=0.008-0.617; P=0.017).
+In the same line of the study, Jiang et al., (16) claimed that LAA exclusion was associated with reduction in ocuurance of postoperative ischemic stroke in MVR patients with AF (OR=0.07, 95%CI=0.008-0.617; P=0.017).